-This easy marinade takes seconds to whip together and you will definitely agree that is the best steak marinade ever!
+This easy Steak Marinade Sauce takes seconds to whip together and you will definitely agree that is the best steak marinade ever!
 It’s made with simple ingredients that you already have in your pantry, including Worcestershire Sauce, Soy Sauce, and Garlic.
 With bold flavors, this steak marinade will turn any steak into a show stopper!

 Easy Steak Marinade